-This year we have added the Ministry Leadership major to our Christian Education Department majors.
-Our highly qualified professors have solid academic credentials as well as experience in their field which enables them to integrate biblical prospective with academic excellence in the courses they teach.
+The enrollment at Toccoa Falls College has been steadily increasing during the last few years.
+We have added several highly qualified new professors to the teaching faculty.
+These professors bring with them solid academic credentials as well as experience which enables them to integrate biblical perspectives with educational excellence in the courses they teach.